A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Weatherproofing membrane

-Choosing a roof shape or style that promotes drainage to the perimeter is important.
-This is especially necessary in areas that experience heavy water runoff—a benefit that is immediately provided with a sloped roof.
-Make sure the roof can weather the elements.
+Choosing a roof shape or style that promotes drainage to the perimeter is important, especially in areas with heavy water runoff – a benefit immediately provided by a sloped roof.
+Ensure the roof can withstand the elements.

-Make sure it’s well attached to the frame of the sauna.
-This stability is necessary to endure a capricious storm.
-Selection of roofing materials, including color, can make a huge difference in insulation and heat retention.
-Shingles, on the other hand, provide better insulation.
-Although materials such as metal can reflect heat.
+Ensure it is securely attached to the sauna frame, as this stability is necessary to endure unpredictable storms.
+The choice of roofing materials, including colour, can significantly affect insulation and heat retention.
+Shingles provide better insulation, while materials such as metal can reflect heat.

 Add Roof Joists